-Leave Management Best Practices for Growing Teams
+How to Build Leave Management Systems for Growing Teams

 When your team grows from 10 to 50 people, leave management shifts from "just ask the boss" to a system that needs real structure.
 Suddenly you're juggling different leave types, ensuring adequate coverage, tracking accruals across multiple years, and trying to be fair while accommodating diverse personal situations.